amit777/vimsetup/README.md

 - The default `<leader>` key is a backslash `\`
 - ftplugin = filetype plugins

+# perl language server (used by coc-perl)
+cpan Perl::LanguageServer

 # Cheat Sheet
 - :OpenSession <name> :SaveSession <name>  - open and close sessions